PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 Tariff choice.
 Within GKV the only variation between Krankenkassen is the Zusatzbeitrag.
 Within PKV there are hundreds of tariffs across about 40 insurers, with material differences in benefits and price. § 204 VVG additionally lets you switch tariffs within your existing insurer without a new health check, carrying your full Altersrückstellungen.

 Cost in old age.
-GKV in retirement is income-dependent: the assessment basis differs sharply between KVdR-Pflichtversicherte and freiwillig versicherte.
-PKV in retirement is independent of pension income, and the 10 % Altersrückstellung surcharge falls away at 61.
+GKV in retirement is income-dependent: the assessment basis differs sharply between KVdR insured and voluntarily insured pensioners.
+PKV in retirement is independent of pension income, and the statutory 10 % surcharge under § 149 VAG ends after the calendar year in which you turn 60.

 Two patterns emerge.
 GKV is structurally simpler and more forgiving: automatic family coverage, no underwriting, predictable contribution mechanic.
 PKV gives you more lever per euro: broader benefits, faster access, no income exposure, and a contract built to be actively managed over decades.